 - Research Support: List all grant proposals, cooperative agreements, and competitive fellowships funded.
 Include agency, amount, and duration of support.

-- Thesis Research: Include title and abstract (2 page maximum).
+- Thesis or Dissertation Research: Include title and abstract (2 page maximum).

 - Non-thesis Research and Extension Experience: Include any additional research or extension experience not indicated by publications or presentations.